programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 	io = pandas.read_csv('census-historic-population-borough.csv', index_col=None, header=0, sep=",")
 ```

 We are first using pandas' pre-existing read_csv() function to open the CSV file.
 We pass the filepath to our data file in the first parameter, 'census-historic-population-borough.csv'.
 If it was in a folder called 'data', you would put 'data/census-historic-population-borough.csv'.
 The second parameter, 'index_col=None', will number the rows to generate the index without using any column.
 If we use 'index_col=0', it indexes the first column in your data as the row name.
-The third parameter, 'header=0', indicates that there is a header row, which is the first line of the spreadsheet (Note: programmers like to use "0" instead of "1" to indicate the first value in an index).
-The fourth parameter 'sep=","' is where yu indicate delimiter symbol that is used to split data into fields.
+The third parameter, 'header=0', indicates that there is a header row, which is the first line of the spreadsheet (Note: Python uses "0" instead of "1" to indicate the first value in an index).
+The fourth parameter 'sep=","' is where you indicate delimiter symbol that is used to split data into fields.
 Since are using a comma separated values data format, we need to indicate that we are using a comma to split our data.

 There are many other parameters you can use.
 A full list is available in the pandas documentation on the [read_csv() function](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html).